jkrapohl/SnakeWRAP/README.md

 Annotate module openssl error – in mw conda install metawrap-mg=1.2.1 openssl=1.0 (metawrap-mg=version)

-### Citing METASnake
+### Citing SnakeWRAP
-If Snakemake-metaWRAP was useful to your research, please cite this code as well as both the publication associated with metaWRAP and Snakemake:
+If SnakeWRAP was useful to your research, please cite this code as well as both the publication associated with metaWRAP and Snakemake:

+Krapohl J and Pickett BE.
+METASnake: a Snakemake workflow to facilitate automated processing of metagenomic data through the metaWRAP pipeline [version 1; peer review: 1 approved].
+F1000Research 2022, 11:265

 MetaWRAP - a flexible pipeline for genome-resolved metagenomic data analysis.